 Conclusion

-At this point, you have PuTTY installed on Debian with the ability to save SSH sessions, generate Ed25519 key pairs for passwordless authentication, transfer files with PSCP, and forward X11 applications.
-For production servers, consider installing Fail2ban on Debian to protect against brute-force attacks, and review our guide on enabling SSH on Debian for server-side configuration best practices.
+You now have PuTTY installed on Debian with saved SSH sessions, Ed25519 key-based authentication, PSCP file transfers, and X11 forwarding configured.
+For production servers, consider installing Fail2ban on Debian to protect against brute-force attacks, and review our guide on enabling SSH on Debian for server-side hardening.